-Instructions: Unscramble each of the words below to complete this quotation by Les Brown.
+Instructions: Unscramble each of the words below to complete this quotation by Jean Racine.
 Letters placed in colored squares will complete a specific letter somewhere in the quote.
 Keep in mind that there may be multiple words that can be created by any single group of letters, but generally only one of those will be correct for the purposes of completing the quote.
 Any questions?
 Feel free to read our FAQ.
 Otherwise, good luck!

 Frequently Asked Questions

 A MixUp is a type of word puzzle where you must unscramble words to decipher a "master quotation".
 Players will start by rearranging as many letter groupings as possible into individual words.
 In each of those words is a "special" square - whatever letter is written into that square will also appear in the quotation at the top of the page.
 As more words are unscrambled, more letters will appear in the quotation.
 The player can then use basic logic skills to determine which letters are still missing in the quotation, and use this information to help them unscramble the remaining letter groupings.
 The puzzle is won once the master quotation is completed and verified.